frankstepanski/node-express-course/week4/readme.md

-When a web API follows the [constraints of REST](https://restfulapi.net/rest-architectural-constraints/), the API called a RESTful API. :sleeping:
+When a web API follows the [constraints of REST](https://restfulapi.net/rest-architectural-constraints/), the API called a RESTful API.

 A RESTful API is all about URLs, which provide access to resources such as HTML, CSS, image, JSON, that are returned by a request.